learn-the-web/topics/accessibility-checklist/index.md

       - 'All form error messages are visible and understandable.'
       - 'Language is defined on the HTML tag.'
       - 'The `<title>` is descriptive and informative.'
+      - 'Provide meanings of unusual words and pronunciations of difficult words.'

   - title: 'Design'
     items: